 Featured Exhibits Guest Services Volunteers provide OMSI visitors with friendly and helpful service as they navigate OMSI's Featured Exhibit.
-This opportunity is open to youth and adult volunteers.
-If under 18, please fill out the youth application.
+This opportunity is open to youth and adult volunteers. .

 It takes a village.

 Our volunteers come from all over, bringing energy and talent to the museum.
 From greeting visitors to presenting amazing science demonstrations to helping behind the scenes, there’s a place for you here.

 Share your passion for learning and science with your community by joining our volunteer team.
 As an OMSI Volunteer, you'll gain new skills and experience, meet interesting people, and enjoy a fun, family-friendly atmosphere.
 What does it take?
 Most volunteer positions require at least 8 hours per month for at least 9 months.